-(1) Within sixty (60) days after an employee begins work for the gaming facility or within sixty (60) days of the effective date of this Ordinance, whichever is later, the Tribe shall prepare and forward to the Commission an investigative report on each background investigation.
+- (1) Within sixty (60) days after an employee begins work for the gaming facility or within sixty (60) days of the effective date of this Ordinance, whichever is later, the Tribe shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
 An investigative report shall include all of the following:

 - (a) Steps taken in conducting a background investigation;

-- (b) Results obtained;
+- (b) Results obtained.

 - (c) Conclusions reached; and

-- (d) The bases for those conclusions.
+- (d) The basis for those conclusions.

-(2) The Tribe shall submit, with the report, a copy of the eligibility determination made under subsection d of this section.

-- (3) If a license is not issued to an applicant, the Tribe: - (a) Shall notify the Commission; and - (b) May forward copies of its eligibility determination and investigative report (if any) to the Commission for inclusion in the Indian Gaming Individuals Records System.

-(4) With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the Commission or his or her designee for no less than three (3) years from the date of termination of employment.

-f.
-Granting a Gaming License.

-(1) If, within a thirty (30) day period after the Commission receives a report, the Commission notifies the Tribe that it has no objection to issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the Commission, the Tribe may issue a license to such applicant.

-(2) The Tribe shall respond to a request for additional information from the Chairman of the Commission concerning a key employee or a primary management official who is the subject of a report.
-Such a request shall suspend the 30-day period under paragraph f(1) of this section until the Chairman of the Commission receives the additional information.

-(3) If, within the (30) day period described above, the Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the Commission.
+- (2) The Tribe shall submit, with the report, a copy of the eligibility determination made under subsection d of this section. - (3) If a license is not issued to an applicant, the Tribe: - (a) Shall notify the Commission; and - (b) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - (4) With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - f.
+Granting a Gaming License. - (1) If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Tribe that it has no objection to issuance of a license pursuant to a management official for whom the Tribe has provided an application and investigative report to the Commission, the Tribe may issue a license to such applicant. - (2) The Tribe shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
+Such a request shall suspend the 30-day period under paragraph f(1) of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - (3) If, within the (30) day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the Commission.
 The Tribe shall make the final decision whether to issue a license to such applicant.